burt2902/Live-Data-Coding-Experience/README.md

 Method can be called at any time.

 Params: none.
-Returns: a sorted list of all finished games, throws an exception on error.
+Returns: a sorted list of all finished games.